Film & TV Locations

 Various Royal Borough Locations · Chelsea & South Kensington

 The James Bond franchise has returned to Kensington and Chelsea repeatedly over six decades.
-The Chelsea Embankment, the streets of South Kensington, and various private members' clubs in the area have featured across multiple films.
-The real-life Royal Geographical Society on Exhibition Road has appeared in several scenes requiring a grand London exterior.
+Most memorably, the Grade II listed 68 Cadogan Square in Chelsea doubled as M's apartment in Skyfall (2012) — the building Daniel Craig's Bond famously breaks into.
+The Chelsea Embankment, the streets of South Kensington, and various private members' clubs in the area have also featured across multiple films.
+The Royal Geographical Society on Exhibition Road has appeared in several scenes requiring a grand London exterior.

 Chelsea Embankment, London SW3